Updated: July 22, 2020

-If you would like to be considered for a future training cycle, please read this page and click on the link to the Interested in Joining form at the bottom.
+If you would like to be considered for a future training cycle, please read this page and click on the link to the Application form at the bottom.

 Joining UVWRT is a major commitment.
 You will need to discuss this commitment with your family, friends and employer (or advisers/professors) because responding to callouts will involve making difficult choices in terms of personal priorities.
 We have had many enthusiastic trainees join only to realize that they do not have the flexibility to remain an active member of the team.